Ganeshghode/CodSoft/README.md

-it is a intership repositories in c++that offered by CodSoft
+it is a intership repositories of c++ programming language that offered by CodSoft